SMT-COMP/smt-comp.github.io/2023/model.md

 ))))
 ```

-The model with valid definitions of theory functions:
+The partially defined theory functions may be defined using the following
+definitions in the model:

 ```smt2
 (define-fun div ((a Int) (b Int)) Int